CyberVarun/dotfiles/README.md

   - [Meslo nerd font](https://www.nerdfonts.com/font-downloads)
   - Any terminal with `xterm-256color` support.

 ⚠️ The following alacritty configurations are created for fedora (alacritty1) & endeavour OS (alacritty2).
-It can work on other distros but might not work properly.
+It might not work properly on other distros with the given configurations.

 ### Alacritty1